mwat56/kaliber/README.md

 ## Note

 > **Please _note_ that this is a work in progress.**
-> Changes – even API breaking changes – can happen at any time.
+> Changes – even API breaking changes – might happen at any time.

 ## Purpose